nutanix-japan/nai-llm/docs/llmmgmt/index.md

 # Getting Started

+!!! warning "Deprecation Notice"

+    GPT-in-a-Box V1 NVD will be deprecated and be removed in a future releases.
+This is replaced by Nutanix Enterprise AI (AI).

-In this part of the lab we will deploy LLM on GPU nodes using the GPT-in-a-Box V1 NVD.
+This part of the lab we will focus on deploying LLM on GPU nodes using the GPT-in-a-Box V1 NVD.

 We will deploy two Kubernetes clusters so far as per the NVD [design requirements](../conceptual/conceptual.md#management-kubernetes-cluster)